 Then descend to Nyaung Shwe, arriving in the late afternoon.
 Our boatman will be awaiting to transfer you to the hotel on the lake.

-From the middle of the lake, continue down a small canal leading to the Pa-oh village of Indein.
+After lunch, continue down a small canal leading to the Indein.
 On arrival at the village, visit Nyaung Ohak and Shwe Inn Thein, two groups of ancient pagodas.
 Many of these 16th century stupas have been untouched for centuries, left to the overgrown jungle.
 Others have been restored and gleam brightly next to their crumbling neighbours.
 Explore the area on foot and wander through the beautiful pagodas.
 Then, climb up to the top of a hill which is covered with picturesque ancient stupas.
 Enjoy magnificent views of the lake below from this vantage point.

 Free at leisure until our guide and driver transfer you to Heho Airport for your domestic flight to Ngapali Beach.
 Upon arriving at Thandwe Airport, be greeted by the driver and transferred to Ngapali Beach, a 20-minute drive.